Democratic candidates reaffirm support for gun control

 Sanders said he supports a full assault weapons ban and argued that national polls show a growing number of Americans backing stricter background checks.
 Sanders said passage of such reforms has been impeded by the National Rifle Association’s powerful gun lobby.

-Sen. Kamala Harris (D-California), appearing on NBC’s “Meet the Press,” accused Trump of waging a “campaign of terror” against minorities with his rhetoric and policies.
+Sen. Kamala Harris (D-Calif.), appearing on NBC’s “Meet the Press,” accused Trump of waging a “campaign of terror” against minorities with his rhetoric and policies.

-Former Texas Congressman Beto O’Rourke, in an interview on CNN’s “State of the Union,” criticized Trump’s visit to El Paso to meet with first responders and shooting victims.
+Former Rep. Beto O’Rourke of Texas, in an interview on CNN’s “State of the Union,” criticized Trump’s visit to El Paso to meet with first responders and shooting victims.
 O’Rourke noted that none of the victims at two hospitals treating survivors wanted to meet with the president, according to officials at those facilities.

 “They understand that he's part of the problem,” O’Rourke said of the victims.
 “His constant warnings of invasion and infestation, his description of El Paso as one of the most dangerous cities in the United States … though we are one of, if not the safest cities in the United States of America … helped to cause somebody to drive more than 600 miles to kill people in this community.”